Where can Steamgard Venturi steam traps be used?

 We truly care about our customers and building long-term partnerships.
 We have a customer-centric approach to our business.
 We offer onsite technical assistance (available within 48hrs) and 24/7 Engineering support to our customers.

-Additionally, we offer comprehensive Steam System Evaluations, Steam Trap Replacement Projects, Project Commissioning, Measurement and Verification, Maintenance Contracts, Direct Purchasing/Sales, and more.
+Additionally, we offer comprehensive Steam System Evaluations, Steam Trap Replacement Projects, Project Commissioning, Measurement and Verification, Maintenance Services/Contracts, Technical Troubleshooting, Direct Purchasing/ Sales, and more.

-Can the Steamgard® Venturi Nozzle Steam Trap work with varying loads?
+Can the Steamgard Venturi Steam Trap work with varying loads?

 Yes.
-THE STEAMGARD SYSTEM® (Venturi Nozzle steam trap technology) work exceptionally-well on varying load applications.
-For example, the STEAMGARD® Model 10 can discharge 288 lbs. of condensate/hour at 15 PSIG.
+THE STEAMGARD SYSTEM (Venturi steam trap technology) works exceptionally well on varying load applications.
+For example, the STEAMGARD Model 10 can discharge 288 lbs. of condensate/hour at 15 PSIG.
 If this same Model 10 sees 144 lbs. condensate/hour (50% of capacity) the steam loss is only 0.2 lb/hr.
 If this same Model 10 sees only 43 lbs. of condensate/hour (15% of capacity) steam loss is only 1.9 lb/hr.
 This is less than the approximate 2 lb/hr of live steam an efficient mechanical steam trap will lose.

 Orifice (plate) steam traps are subject to several limitations.
 If incorrectly engineered, they can create excess steam or backup with condensate.
 Sharp-edged orifices are subject to “wire draw effect”, particularly at higher pressures; this causes the orifice to distort in the direction of flow and become larger.